-The program, established following a successful nine-month pilot by Griffith on behalf of Zeotech, will underpin agronomic opportunities for Zeotech products that provide competitive advantages comparable to existing including soil amendments such as fertilisers and soil conditioners, with the early and substantial focus being on carbon markets program.
+The program, established following a successful nine-month pilot (completed Sept 2021) by Griffith on behalf of Zeotech, will underpin agronomic opportunities for Zeotech products that provide competitive advantages comparable to existing including soil amendments such as fertilisers and soil conditioners, with the early and substantial focus being on the carbon markets program.

 Griffith will undertake two concurrent streams of agricultural product development: